nik-hz/viper/README.md

    1) Any function name that come after `<DEF>`.
 10) `<DEF>`: Function definition → `"def"`
    1) Function definition
+11) `<ASSIGN>`: Defines the `=` operator which assigns values to variables.
-11) `<PYTHON_CODE>`: All regular python tokens → special token for unchecked token, viper relies on python interpreter for correctness.
+12) `<PYTHON_CODE>`: All regular python tokens → special token for unchecked token, viper relies on python interpreter for correctness.

+## Error handling
+Our lexical parser only handles errors directly related to malformed type declarations and missing semicolons.
+The default error handling mode is to pass the wrong code through to python code and have the python interpreter catch the error when executing.

 ## Tokenizing Examples